Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Bouncing Balls and Falling Toast.md

 **Looking at odd properties of bodies with spin.** - A selection of mechanics experiments which investigate the properties of bodies with added spin.
 From bouncing balls off walls to dropping toast from tables we find out the hidden influence of angular momentum and why it makes our carpet buttery.

-Last initially checked on 2023-02-18 by Maggie Goulden (mcg58@cam.ac.uk) and double-checked on
+Last initially checked on 2023-02-18 by Maggie Goulden (mcg58@cam.ac.uk) and double-checked on 2023-02-18 by Peter Methley (pm631@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->

 **Standard** (A standard CHaOS experiment, useable for all hands-on events.)

-**Active** (Experiment has working equipment at the time of last update, and is available for events.)

 **Physics**

+_Note: this experiment seems to be missing.
+If anyone knows where it is then let me (Peter M) know!_

 <!--- End Tags (DO NOT REMOVE THIS COMMENT) --->

 <br/>